 Researchers in the NICHD Division of Intramural Population Health Research also conduct research on breastfeeding and breast milk.
 These studies include (but are not limited to) the effects of maternal nutrition and malnutrition on breast milk composition and subsequent effects on fetal and infant nutrition.
 Additional research examines the factors that influence breastfeeding decisions, particularly among those in at-risk groups, including African American mothers who live in low-income areas, as well as the long-term effects of breastfeeding on chronic diseases, such as obesity.

-Through its Obstetric and Pediatric Pharmacology and Therapeutics Branch (OPPTB), the NICHD also studies the effects of certain drugs on pregnancy and neonatal outcomes.
+Through its Obstetric and Pediatric Pharmacology and Therapeutics Branch (OPPTB), NICHD also studies the effects of certain drugs on pregnancy and neonatal outcomes.
 Among the studies supported by the OPPTB are those that examine whether certain medications are transmitted via breast milk and their effects on infant development.

 As explained above, NICHD OUs collaborate with each other, with NIH Institutes and Centers, and with other governmental and non-governmental organizations in the United States and worldwide.
 Some of these partnership and activities are described below.